moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/implementation_guidelines.md

 ### Introduce behind a Feature Flag

-For both the direct-to-AIGW and routed-via-GitLab-Monolith requests, the decision on what model to use ultimately comes from the GitLab monolith.
+For both the direct-to-AIGW and indirect-through-GitLab-Monolith requests, the decision on what model to use ultimately comes from the GitLab monolith.
 When introducing a new model, you must [create a Feature Flag in the GitLab monolith](https://docs.gitlab.com/ee/development/feature_flags/) to toggle the enablement of the new model.